nicepkg/aide/website/en/guide/features/smart-paste.md

 ::: warning
 This feature requires AI model support for `function_call` capability.

 The image reading feature requires enabling the [`aide.readClipboardImage`](../configuration/read-clipboard-image.md) configuration.
+The AI model must also support image reading.
+We recommend using the `gpt-4o` model.
 :::

 <Video src="/videos/aide-smart-paste.mp4"/>